ericchiang/blog/content/post/containers-from-scratch.md

 # echo "0" > /sys/fs/cgroup/memory/demo/memory.swappiness
 ```

-The `talks` file is special, it contains the list of processes which are assigned to the cgroup.
+The `tasks` file is special, it contains the list of processes which are assigned to the cgroup.
 To join the cgroup we can write our own PID.

 ```
 # echo $$ > /sys/fs/cgroup/memory/demo/tasks